Replication and Information Extraction in a Minimal Agent-Environment Model

-As shown in Fig.~\ref{fig:master_fig}(a), two scenarios may emerge.
-When the regularization is too weak relative to the input noise, the only fixed point satisfying \(m^\star = f(m^\star)\) corresponds to \(m^\star = 0\).
+As shown in Fig.~\ref{fig:master_fig}(a), two scenarios emerge.
+When the regularization is too weak relative to the input noise, the only fixed point satisfying \(\phi^\star = f(\phi^\star)\) corresponds to \(\phi^\star = 0\).
 In other words, the agent is unable to bootstrap the learning process and extract structure from the environment, even given an infinite number of iterations.
-Conversely, when \(\lambda\) is sufficiently large, the iteration admits a nontrivial fixed point \(m^\star > 0\), indicating that the agent has achieved a decision rule significantly correlated with the latent structure of the environment.
+Conversely, when \(\lambda\) is sufficiently large, the iteration admits a nontrivial fixed point \(\phi^\star > 0\), indicating that the agent has achieved a decision rule significantly correlated with the latent structure of the environment.
 A completely equivalent and equiprobable fixed point with negative magnetization (not shown in Fig.~\ref{fig:master_fig}(a)) can alternatively be reached, the sign symmetry being broken by initialization of the agent's parameters.

-To quantify the correlation between weight configurations across turnover iterations in the steady state, it is useful to discriminate between two contributions stemming from the decomposition of the parameters into parallel and orthogonal components to the signal \(\mu\).
-One finds that the only persistent channel of memory is the projection onto the signal direction, since all orthogonal contributions decorrelate exponentially fast due to the continual influx of fresh data (see SM for details).
-Consequently, the long-time correlation between generations exactly equals \((m^\star)^2\).
-Thus, in this simple setting, the only functional replicators that can emerge are, in fact, aligned with the environment structure.
+Note that the only persistent channel of memory across iterations is the projection onto the signal direction, so that the long-time correlation between generations equals \((\phi^\star)^2\) (see SM).
+The functional replicators that emerge in this simplified setting are thus necessarily aligned with the environment.